Set up Chrome

 On a target machine, launch Google Chrome and verify that your configurations appear.If the policies do not appear, run Microsoft's Group Policy Update Utility (gpupdate) to refresh policy settings.

-After you install Chrome for Business on your users’ computers, there are three ways you can manage your users’ instance of Chrome on your corporate-managed devices:
+After you install Chrome on your users’ computers, there are three ways you can manage your users’ instance of Chrome on your corporate-managed devices: